 It’s a challenge at the best of times, but holiday season is when the vast majority of food waste happens.
 Now you know this, try to control it.
 Good preparation is key.
 Instead of caving and buying plastic trays and bags of nibbles, make a range of snacks in advance and keep them in the freezer.

 Don’t be tempted to cook too much; and leave plenty of room in your fridge for leftovers (make sure you’ve got enough beeswax food wraps or other plastic-free food storage options, so you don’t end up going wild with the cling film!).
-Avoid buying tons of plastic bottles of drink by making your own lemonade or punch and popping it in one of these cute drinks dispensers for people to help themselves.
+Avoid buying tons of plastic bottles of drink by making your own lemonade or punch and mix a drink in a drinks dispenser for people to help themselves.

 We know they’re a staple of the festive season, but disposable crackers and advent calendars will really sabotage your zero waste Christmas.
 Filled with things you don’t need, made with non-recyclable materials.
 You can achieve the thrill of surprise just as easily with homemade versions – and making them can be a fun pre-Christmas activity for all the family!

 Will you be hosting a zero waste Christmas this year?
 Or did you host one last year?
 What was easy and hard about it?
 Share your best tips below!